-- The District's overall financial status improved during the course of the year as total net position increased by 1,577,312. - ➤ On the Statement of Activities, total current year revenues exceeded total current year expenses by \$165,067 before the special item due to the receipt of \$253,338 of one-time funds for outstanding mandate claims.
-The \$1,412,245 special item recognized in the current year is the difference between the sale proceeds and the book value of property sold. - Capital assets, net of depreciation, decreased \$13,909 due to accumulated depreciation growing at a faster rate than acquisitions and construction. - ➤ Total long-term liabilities increased \$311,277 due primarily to the decrease in the District's outstanding general obligation bonds liability offset by the increase in the District's proportionate share of the net pension liabilities related to their participation in the CalSTRS and CalPERS pension plans. - ➤ The District's P-2 average daily attendance (ADA) increased 2.4% in the current year; going from 1,181 ADA in fiscal year 2015-16 up to 1,210 ADA in fiscal year 2016-17. - ➤ The General Fund incurred an operating deficit of \$59,987, which included the receipt of \$253,338 of one-time funds for outstanding mandate claims in 2016-17.
-Without the receipt of these one-time funds, the District would have incurred an operating deficit of \$313,325. - ➤ The District maintains sufficient reserves for a district its size.
-It meets the state required minimum reserve for economic uncertainty of 3% of total general fund expenditures, transfers out, and other uses (total outgo).
-During fiscal year 2016-17, General Fund expenditures and transfers out totaled \$17,096,172.
-At June 30, 2017, the District had available reserves of \$1,523,185 in the General Fund, which represents a reserve of 8.9%.
+- During fiscal year 2017-18, the District implemented Governmental Accounting Standard Board Statement No. 75 (GASB 75), which changed the financial reporting for other post employment benefits (OPEB).
+The new standard requires the District to report the total OPEB liability on the Statement of Net Position. - The District's overall financial status declined during the course of the year as total net position decreased \$881,063. - On the Statement of Activities, total current year expenses exceeded total current year revenues by \$652,673 before the special item.
+The \$228,390 special item recognized in the current year is the book value of assets demolished as part of the new classroom building project at Bacich Elementary School. - Capital assets, net of depreciation, increased \$7,117,523 due primarily to the modernization project at Kent Middle School and the new classroom building project at Bacich Elementary School. - ➤ Total long-term liabilities increased \$20,305,999 due primarily to the issuance of \$18,000,000 of general obligation bonds and the increase in the District's proportionate share of net pension liabilities relating to its participation in the CalSTRS and CalPERS pension plans. - The District's P-2 average daily attendance (ADA) decreased 1.9% in the current year; from 1,210 ADA in fiscal year 2016-17 down to 1,187 ADA in fiscal year 2017-18. - ➤ The District maintains sufficient reserves for a district its size.
+It meets the state required minimum reserve for economic uncertainty of 3% of total General Fund expenditures, transfers out, and other uses (total outgo).
+During fiscal year 2017-18, General Fund expenditures and transfers out totaled \$18,105,528.
+At June 30, 2018, the District had available reserves of \$1,708,384 in the General Fund, which represents a reserve of 9.4%.